MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/eval-defender-endpoint-pilot.md

 ---
-title: Pilot Microsoft Defender for Endpoint
+title: Pilot Microsoft Defender for Endpoint, set up a pilot, test capabilities in evaluation
-description: Learn how to run a pilot for Microsoft Defender for Endpoint
+description: Learn how to run a pilot for Microsoft Defender for Endpoint, including verifying the pilot group and trying out capabilities search.product: eADQiWindows 10XVcnh search.appverid: met150 ms.prod: m365-security
-keywords: Microsoft 365 Defender trial, try Microsoft 365 Defender, evaluate Microsoft 365 Defender, Microsoft 365 Defender evaluation lab, Microsoft 365 Defender pilot, cyber security, advanced persistent threat, enterprise security, devices, device, identity, users, data, applications, incidents, automated investigation and remediation, advanced hunting search.product: eADQiWindows 10XVcnh search.appverid: met150 ms.prod: m365-security